auth0/terraform-provider-auth0/README.md

 ## Usage

-You can find examples on usage under the [example](example) folder.
+You can find examples on usage under the [examples](examples) folder.

 [[table of contents]](#table-of-contents)